CQCL/hugr/specification/hugr.md

 done for only a subpart of the HUGR at a time.

 **Example CFG (TODO update with** `Sum` **types)** the following CFG is equivalent to the previous example.
-Besides the use of inter-block edges to reduce passing of P and X, I have also used the normalization of moving operations out of the exit-block into the surrounding graph;
+Besides the use of Ext edges to reduce passing of P and X, I have also used the normalization of moving operations out of the exit-block into the surrounding graph;
 this results in the qubit being passed right through so can also be